Quicksort: Using recurrences

 The master theorem for divide-and-conquer recurrences tells us that T(n) = O(n log n).

 The outline of a formal proof of the O(n log n) expected time complexity follows.
-Assume that there are no duplicates as duplicates could be handled with linear time pre- and post-processing, or considered cases easier than the analyzed.
-When the input is a random permutation, the rank of the pivot is uniform random from 0 to n − 1.
+Assume that there are no duplicates, as duplicates could be handled with linear time pre- and post-processing, or considered cases easier than the analyzed.
+When the input is a random permutation, the rank of the pivot is uniformly random from 0 to n − 1.
 Then the resulting parts of the partition have sizes i and n − i − 1, and i is uniform random from 0 to n − 1.
 So, averaging over all possible splits and noting that the number of comparisons for the partition is n − 1, the average number of comparisons over all permutations of the input sequence can be estimated accurately by solving the recurrence relation: